LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Can't use hibernate beyond 60 days
   * Available for the following EC2 Options: On-Demand, Reserved, and Spot Instances
   * Use cases: long-running processing, saving memory state, services that take a long time to initialize
+  * When restarted:
+    * EBS restored to its previous state
+    * RAM contents reloaded
+    * Process(es) previously running on the instance resumed
+    * Previously attached data volumes are reattached
+    * Instance ID preserved

 ### Elastic Fabric Adapter:
   * Improve ENA *for HPC*, only works for Linux